-Greenhouse and indoor grown leafy greens and culinary herbs provide many advantages over field grown crops, including a more stable climate, more consistent time to harvest, the ability to control lighting, shading, CO2, and increased food safety.
-Low ambient light levels in the winter and on cloudy days, makes supplemental lighting essential for producing high quality, uniform greens year-round.
-Since lighting is tied to overall quality and yields, it becomes important to have a reliable lighting system that can deliver on the goals you want to achieve.
+Greenhouse and indoor-grown leafy greens and culinary herbs provide many advantages over field-grown crops, including a more stable climate and consistent harvest time.
+Growers can also control lighting, shading, and CO2.
+These factors can help increase food safety.
+Low ambient light levels in the winter and on cloudy days make supplemental lighting essential for producing high-quality, uniform greens year-round.
+Lighting is tied to overall quality and yields, so having a reliable system that delivers on the goals you want to achieve is important.
 With so many lighting options on the market, deciding which direction to go can be overwhelming.
 At P.L.
-Light Systems, we produce and sell both HID and LED luminaires, and have been helping North American growers to build their businesses and achieve their goals for 40 years.
+Light Systems, we produce and sell both HID and LED luminaires and have been helping North American growers build their businesses and achieve their goals for 40 years.

 For more information download our Leafy Greens Crop Cultivation Guide.